-Doing financial transactions over an unsecured public Wi-Fi is risky business.
+Doing financial transactions over an unsecured public Wi-Fi is a risky business.

-Nevertheless, if you really need to access your bank account or pay online, we recommend you use a special security solution that can scan incoming and outgoing internet traffic for malicious software before these can infect your device and allow cybercriminals to hack you.
+Nevertheless, if you really need to access your bank account or pay online, we recommend you use a premium security suite that can scan incoming and outgoing internet traffic for malicious software before these can infect your device and allow cybercriminals to hack you.

-This software represents a complementary layer of security for the traditional antivirus solutions and it’s just one way you can strengthen your financial security.
+This software includes multiple layers of security and it’s just one way you can strengthen your financial security.